wildfig/dashboard/README.md

       * The labels allow the developers to address the issues appropriately.
 If issue is a bug label it as a bug.

+  4) Assign the issue a priority
+      * This allows us to address the bugs in order of importance not chronologically.
+      * If there is no priority it will be assumed to have the lowest priority